cc-archive/vocabulary-legacy/src/patterns/Definition/Definition.md

 ```

 Like other components, definitions can be colored using any color from the set
-provided by CC Vocabulary.
+provided by Vocabulary.
 Unlike other components, definitions look terrible in
 colors other than black.
 Also you may use one of the three shades, namely `light`,
 `dark` and `darker`, to accentuate the color.